 You absolutely should add leaves to your soil!
 Leaves provide a lot of benefits to gardens.
 Before decomposing, they insulate the ground, keeping your plants warm in the winter, like a blanket.
 They also help keep weeds from establishing themselves and help reduce erosion, as they form a protective barrier against the ground, keeping weeds out and soil in.

-Composting your leaves with other materials, in a bin that is turned regularly and well-maintained, can cut the time it takes to decompose your leaves in half.
-This can be sped up further by adding worms or garden soil rich with bacteria into your compost.
+Composting your fall leaves with other materials, in a bin that is turned regularly and well maintained, can cut the time it takes to decompose your leaves in half.
+You can speed this up further by adding worms or garden soil rich with bacteria into your compost.
 If you don’t enjoy composting, you can add ground limestone to your leaf pile.
 Although this isn’t quite as fast as composting can be, it is still a viable option.
 Shredding or tearing your leaves will speed up the process no matter which route you take.

 Of course, you can always cut out decomposition entirely by burning your leaves.
 Check your city ordinances first, though, as leaf burning isn’t legal everywhere.
 Be safe when burning your leaves by using a fire pit, only burning leaves from trees, exclusively burning dry leaves, and keeping water on hand to extinguish the fire if necessary.
 Make sure the fire is out entirely and don’t leave it unattended.